purohit-arun/purohit-arun/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Android,Django,Kotlin
+Android,Kotlin
 - 🌱 I’m currently learning ...
-Machine Learning
+Android Coroutines and Reactive and Functional Programming
 - 👯 I’m looking to collaborate on ...
 Advanced Adnroid Apps(using Koltin)
 - 🤔 I’m looking for help with ...
 Django and Android
 - 💬 Ask me about ... anything related to tech